Goli-SF/python_101_humanities/episodes/02_analyze_text_data.md

 - Learn how to perform word frequency analysis on literary texts.
 - Learn how to perform keyword-in-context analysis on literary texts.
 - Learn how to perform collocation analysis on literary texts.
-- Learn how to measure lexical diversity in a literary canon.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 In the previous episode, we worked with tabular data and performed three